-The Supervisor is entitled to a fee as agreed with us (plus GST if any), subject to the Master Trust Deed, the Governing Legislation, and any requirements in the agreement between the Supervisor and us.
-The fee is calculated on a basis agreed between us and the Supervisor and is reflected in each fund's unit price.
-This fee is currently paid monthly in arrears.
+The Supervisor is entitled to a fee as agreed with us (plus GST, if any), subject to the Master Trust Deed, the Governing Legislation and any requirements in the agreement between the Supervisor and us.
+The fee is calculated on a basis agreed between us and the Supervisor, and is currently paid monthly in arrears.
+The Supervisor is also entitled to reimbursement out of the Scheme of expenses that it incurs in performing its services in relation to the Scheme.
+This includes any amounts paid by the Supervisor to any Custodian it appoints in respect of the services provided by the Custodian in relation to the Scheme.